What to visit in Costa da Morte in 10 days

 Day 6: Fisterra

-Take a trip to Fisterra and its lighthouse, known as the end of the world.
-Enjoy the view of the endless Atlantic.
-This is the ideal place to reflect on your trip and say goodbye to the sun with one of the most stunning sunsets of your life.
+Take an excursion to Fisterra and its lighthouse, known as the end of the world.
+Enjoy the view over the endless Atlantic.
+It’s the ideal place to reflect on your journey and say goodbye to the sun with one of the most breathtaking sunsets of your life.

 Day 7: Carnota and Mazaricos

-Get ready for a day of adventure by climbing Monte Pindo, known as the ‘Celtic Olympus’.
-The climb offers panoramic views of the coast and the estuary.
+Get ready for an adventure day climbing Mount Pindo, known as the “Celtic Olympus”.
+The hike offers panoramic views over the coastline and the estuary.

-Afterwards, get up close to the world’s largest foot granaries, in Carnota and Lira.
+Afterwards, visit the largest raised granaries in the world, in Carnota and Lira.

-After this, and if you still have some strength left, we recommend you to take a short route through the waterfalls of Mazaricos.
-You can get to them by car.
+And if you still have energy left, we recommend a short route through the waterfalls of Mazaricos.
+You can get almost all the way to their base by car.

 Day 8: Dumbría and Vimianzo

-The next day we recommend you continue visiting waterfalls.
-To do so, go to the Ézaro waterfall.
-If the weather is good, rent a kayak to get to its very base.
+The next day, we suggest continuing with waterfalls.
+Head to the Ézaro Waterfall.
+If the weather is good, rent a kayak to reach its very base.

-Continuing through the lands of the municipality of Dumbría, you can discover the history of the mysterious Vákner, which is in the middle of the Camino de Santiago.
+Continuing through the Municipality of Dumbría, you can discover the story of the mysterious Vákner, right along the Camino de Santiago.

-Returning to the north, but inland, make a stop in Vimianzo.
-There you can see a live display of local craftsmanship in a medieval castle steeped in history.
+Heading back north inland, stop in Vimianzo.
+There you’ll find a live showcase of local craftsmanship in a medieval castle filled with history.

 Day 9: Zas and Coristanco

-To continue discovering the magic of the inland Costa da Morte, we recommend that you take a picnic to the Refuxio de Verdes in the municipality of Coristanco.
-A beautiful river area, with tables to eat and a setting to fall in love with.
+To keep discovering the magic of inland Costa da Morte, take a picnic to Verdes Refuge in the Municipality of Coristanco—an idyllic riverside area with picnic tables and a setting that’s easy to fall in love with.

 Refugio de Verdes